ralphcarlo/spiralworks-test-app/README.md

 ## Getting Started

 Once cloned locally, on the root folder of this app, run `ng serve`.
-Open another terminal and navigate to `spiralworks/backend-api` and then run `npm start`.
 Make sure that you have all the prerequisites installed as this will not work.
 Run `mongo` on a separate panel, then run `npm start` (both should be in `spiralworks/backend-api`).